Simulating Effective QED on Quantum Computers: Cost Estimates for e QED Simulation

 The number of $T$-gates needed in the qubitized simulation is therefore the product of the number of applications of $W$ needed by phase estimation and the sum of the number of $T$-gates needed by the prepare and select circuits.
 This means that the complexity for the position space simulation under the assumption that $e^2 \gg n_s^{-1/3}$ is

 Similarly, the number of gates needed to perform the momentum space simulation at most scales as

 If we assume the thermodynamic limit, then we have that the scaling of qubitization is upper bounded by $\widetilde{O}(\frac{n_s^{2+2/3}}{\epsilon})$ in position space and $\widetilde{O}(\frac{n_s^{5+2/3}}{\epsilon})$ in momentum space.
-The scaling of qubitization in position basis is slightly superior to the upper bound on Trotterization's scaling of $(\frac{n_s^{3}}{\epsilon})^{1+o(1)}$.
+The scaling of qubitization in position basis is slightly superior to the upper bound on the scaling of Trotterization, $(\frac{n_s^{3}}{\epsilon})^{1+o(1)}$.
 In momentum basis, the use of a brute force prepare circuit switches this behavior and leads to worse scaling than the $(n_s^{4+2/3}/\epsilon)^{1+o(1)}$ scaling provided by Trotter formulas.
 This bound, however, is likely pessimistic and by taking advantage of symmetries in the Hamiltonian terms it is likely that the number of unique coefficients can be further compressed.
+A summary of the results presented in this section are given in Table \ref{table:t-gate-summary}.

 A final point of interest is that the performance of Trotter-Suzuki methods in the non-relativistic limit may be superior to qubitization.
 Specifically, if we define the non-relativistic limit to be the case where $m\gg n_s^{2}/L$, then the scaling of position space simulation using Trotter-Suzuki methods becomes $(n_s^2m/\epsilon)^{1+o(1)}$.
 On the other hand, qubitization's cost scales as $\widetilde{O}(n_s^2 m /\epsilon)$ in this limit.
 Thus for cases where relativistic effects are small, but highly accurate simulations are required then the bounds for Trotterization coincide (up to sub-polynomial factors) with those of qubitization.
 Further, since the empirical performance of Trotter-Suzuki methods is often much better than the upper bounds~\cite{reiher2017elucidating,childs2018toward} it is natural to suspect that Trotter's performance may be even better than this bound as also noted in the following section.